All Episodes

 You've done amazingly well.

-You've got we've got the gasoline prices coming way down from where they were, and uh it's really uh been something to watch.
+We've got the gasoline prices coming way down from where they were.

 We are drilling like we haven't drilled in many years.

-I guess I could say ever before, and we just we're just started.
+I guess I could say ever before.

 We're also lifting restrictions on defense cooperation between Azerbaijan and the United States of America.

-The President, that's a big deal.
+The president, that's a big deal.

 I think so.